A world heritage site by UNESCO is brutally attacked and destroyed

 Normally the people in the area of this special place are mighty proud of getting the title of a Heritage Site, as it will increase its fame and many people worldwide will want to come and visit.

-Here in Spain, recently this title was given to the famous Dolmen in Antequera, in the south of Spain.
+Here in Spain, recently, they gave this title to the famous Dolmen in Antequera, in the south of Spain.
 This is a protected area and has to be preserved to show our past to the coming generations.

 When the UNESCO gives this title, one does one’s utmost best to keep this special place safe